Joycey83/Hang_Man_Game/README.md

     - ### First Time User
     1. As a first time user, I want to easily navigate through the game with simple inputs.
     2. As a first time user, I want to be able to have fun, enjoy the game and feel nostalgic when playing.
+    - ### Returning User
+    1. As a Returning user, I want the navigation to be the same as it was the first time to keep it familiar.